Compliance (psychology): Informative social influence (goal of accuracy)

 People are motivated to achieve their goals in the most efficient and accurate manner possible.
 When faced with information, an individual needs to correctly interpret and react—particularly when faced with compliance-gaining attempts since an inaccurate behavior could result in great loss.
 With that being said, people attempt to gain an accurate construal of their situation so they may respond accordingly.

-Individuals are frequently rewarded for acting in accordance with the beliefs, suggestions and commands of authority figures and/or social norms.
+Individuals are frequently rewarded for acting in accordance with the beliefs, suggestions and commands of authority figures, or social norms.
 Among other sources, authority may be gained on the basis of societal power, setting and size.
 Individuals are likely to comply with an authority figure's (or group's) orders or replicate the actions deemed correct by social norms because of an assumption that the individual is unaware of some important information.
 The need to be accurate—and the belief that others know something they do not—often supersedes the individual's personal opinion.

 Normative social influence (goal of affiliation)

 Humans are fundamentally motivated by the need to belong—the need for social approval through the maintenance of meaningful social relationships.
 This need motivates people to engage in behavior that will induce the approval of their peers.
-People are more likely to take actions to cultivate relationships with individuals they like and/or wish to gain approval from.
+People are more likely to take actions to cultivate relationships with individuals they like and wish to gain approval from.
 By complying with others' requests and abiding by norms of social exchange (i.e., the norm of reciprocity), individuals adhere to normative social influence and attain the goal of affiliation.
 An example of both normative and informational social influence is the Solomon Asch line experiments.

-As a product of variables
+Social Impact Theory

 Bibb Latané originally proposed the social impact theory that consists of three principles and provides wide-ranging rules that govern these individual processes.
 The general theory suggests we think of social impact as the result of social forces operating in a social structure (Latané).
-The theory's driving principles can make directional predictions regarding the effects of strength, immediacy, and number on compliance; however, the principles are not capable of specifying precise outcomes for future events.
+The theory's driving principles can make directional predictions regarding the effects of strength, immediacy, and number on compliance.
+However, the principles are not capable of specifying precision on future outcomes.

 Strength

-The stronger a group—the more important it is to an individual—the more likely that individual is to comply with social influence.
+The stronger and more important a group is to an individual—the more likely that individual is to comply with social influence.
+Strength refers to hierarchy, status, position of authority, and age in relation to social influence.

 Immediacy

+Immediacy refers to the closeness of the group to the individual at the time of an influence attempt.
+Immediacy includes proximity, distance, and buffers in regard to social influence.
 The proximity of the group makes an individual more likely to conform and comply with the group's pressures.
-These pressures are strongest when the group is closer to the individual and composed of people the individual cares about (e.g., friends, family) and/or authority figures.
+These pressures are strongest when the group is closer to the individual and composed of people the individual cares about (e.g., friends, family) or authority figures.